Update: ‘Kia electric vehicle strategy’ section updated.

-In January, Kia released individual teasers of a few dedicated EVs it plans to introduce by 2027.
-The Korean brand is working on seven such models, including SUVs and sedans, and has confirmed that these will be named ‘EV1’ to ‘EV9’.
-The Kia EV6 that debuted on March 15 was the first of the dedicated Kia electric cars.
+In January 2021, Kia released individual teasers of several dedicated EVs it plans to introduce by 2027.
+The Kia EV6 that debuted in March 2021 and is now on sale was the first of the dedicated Kia electric car models.
+The Korean brand is working on at least six more such models, including SUVs and sedans, and has confirmed that these will be named ‘EV1’ to ‘EV9’.

-The Kia “fun and practical commuter” features a silhouette very similar to that of the e-Soul, sporting the model’s distinctive C-pillar garnish.
+The Kia “fun and practical commuter” features a silhouette very similar to the e-Soul, sporting the model’s distinctive C-pillar garnish.
+The ‘commuter’ would also signify the EV’s aspirations for the commercial segment.

 Dedicated Kia electric cars get a new nomenclature